Restricted Partitions and $SL_2$ Cohomology: Cohomology of

 \section{Cohomology of $SL_2$}

-The goal in this section is to bound the dimension of cohomology for Weyl modules over $SL_2$.
-The same strategy as in the previous section will be applied to study the number of solutions to modified versions of the system \eqref{gen system}.
+The goal in this section is to bound the dimension of cohomology for Weyl modules over $SL_2$ using results from the previous section.
 For general background of rational cohomology of algebraic groups, the audience may refer to \cite{Jan}.
 We only introduce here necessary material for our calculations.
 We use the same notation and conventions as in \cite{LNZ}.
 In particular, let $k$ be an algebraically closed field of prime characteristic $p>0$.
 We fix $G=SL_2$ defined over $k$ and a torus subgroup $T$ of $G$.
 Then the set of dominant weights associated with $T$ can be identified with $\mathbb N$.
 Weyl modules (over $SL_2$) are indecomposable modules that are parametrized by dominant weights.
 Explicitly, we denote $V(m)$ the Weyl module of highest weight $m$ for each $m\in\mathbb N$ with $V(0)=k$ the trivial module.